 “It’s answering a lot of questions that I didn’t even know I had,” he said.

-Besides practical tips on things such as long-term care insurance and how to maximize other benefits, the Andrews have also learned about the many different types senior living options, ranging from in-home assistance to full-time care at a senior living community.
+Besides practical tips on things such as long-term care insurance and how to maximize other benefits, the Andrews have also learned about the many different types senior living options, ranging from in-home assistance to full-time care at a retirement community.

 “It’s about learning that you have to plan early, and about understanding what you need and what you don’t,” added Carol.
 “It makes us want to go home and look up our long-term care plan.”

-Julie Davis of Concordia Life Care Community, a regular sponsor of the event, said besides providing important information to seniors, the series has also fostered community.
+Julie Davis of Concordia Life Plan Community, a regular sponsor of the event, said besides providing important information to seniors, the series has also fostered community.

 “When Nikki, Chris and their team rolled out the Senior Living Truth Series, we knew it would be a great service and provide relevant information and empower adults as they faced important decisions,” Davis said.

 As the program has evolved, Davis said she has come to recognize an even greater outcome.

 “The Senior Living Truth Series provides participants with more than reliable information; it has also created a sense of community and camaraderie.”